msakai/resume/resume.md

   heterogeneous multicore processors, which was shipped with Toshiba's flagship digital TV “CELL REGZA”. https://www.usenix.org/conference/hotpar-10/molatomium-parallel-programming-model-practice

+* Specification mining based on UNSAT core enumeration (2008-):

+  Specification mining tackles the software maintenance and reliability issues by mining latent specification from source code.
+We have developed technology to mine pre-condition (one type of specification) by combining model checking and minimal unsatisfiable core enumeration problem.

 * CForge: Bounded model checker for C language (2008-2012):